luizfellips/Scandiweb-Application/README.md

 # Scandiweb Application Test Project

-Simple and direct application designed for evaluation.
+Simple and direct application designed for evaluation of programming principles and overall back-end design.

 ## Concepts used
 - O.O.P